 • Grilled Cheese – Add the meat mixture when making a Grilled Cheese for a hearty sandwich.

-• Pizza – Add on homemade pizza dough and top with cheese for a delicious sloppy joe pizza recipe.
+• Pizza – Add on homemade overnight pizza dough and top with cheese for a sloppy joe pizza.

-• Loaded fries– There is nothing better than loaded fries, top your fries with some cheese and sloppy joe filling.
+• Loaded fries– There is nothing better than loaded fries, top your air fryer French fries with cheese and sloppy joe filling.

 • Chili dogs – Add the meat sauce to your hot dogs.

-• Baked potato – Take loaded baked potato to the next level by topping with this meat sauce.
+• Baked potato – Take a loaded air fryer baked potato to the next level by topping it with this meat sauce.

 These EASY sloppy joes are GREAT to make in the crockpot.
 Once the meat is browned on a skillet, just add it along with all the other ingredients into the crockpot and cook on LOW for 4-6 hours or on high for 2-3 hours.

-What is the difference between a sloppy joe and Manwich?
+What is the difference between a Sloppy Joe and a Manwich?

-• Freezing – Once the mixture is cooled, add to freeze-friendly containers or freezer bags and freeze for up to 2-3 months.
-When ready to use, thaw in the refrigerator overnight.
+• Freezing – Once the mixture is cooled, add to freezer-friendly containers or freezer bags and freeze for up to 2-3 months.
+Thaw in the refrigerator overnight.

 • Reheating – A general rule of thumb is that it’s best to reheat a recipe the same way it was cooked.
 Warm the meat sauce on the stovetop in a skillet or saucepan until hot.
 You can microwave, but use a microwave shield to catch messy splatter.

 The BEST recipe for a homemade Sloppy Joe!
 Ground beef in a hearty tomato sauce on toasted hamburger buns.
-The perfect recipe for lunch or dinner.
+A family favorite that's perfect for lunch or dinner.

 Prep Time: 10 minutes